metaVariable/metaVariable/README.md

-# Kento Aoyama

-Ph.D.
-Student at Department of Computer Science, School of Computing, Tokyo Institute of Technology
+Kento Aoyama (M.Eng) is a researcher working at School of Computing, Tokyo Institute of Technology.

 ## Research Interests